Personally, I think any time of year is the perfect time to grill, especially in the southern states.

-Then when you get home at night, you can just prep the skewers, pop on the grill and in 8 minutes you have your main dish.
+Then when you get home at night, add the shrimp to the container of marinade, prep the skewers, pop on the grill and in six minutes or less you have your main dish.

 If you want to keep the meal light and simple, just add this shrimp to a spring salad and you are set.